exercism/ruby/README.md

 └── xruby
 ```

-#### Regenerating an Exercise
+#### Regenerating a Test Suite

-From within the xruby directory, run the following command, where $PROBLEM is the slug
+From within the xruby directory, run the following command:
-of the exercise, e.g. `clock` or `atbash-cipher`:

 ```
-bin/generate $PROBLEM
+bin/generate <exercise_name>
 ```

 #### Changing a Generated Exercise

-Do not edit `$PROBLEM/$PROBLEM_test.rb`.
-Any changes you make will be overwritten when
+Do not edit `<exercise_name>/<exercise_name>_test.rb`.
+Any changes you make will
-the file is generated the next time.
+be overwritten when the test suite is regenerated.

 There are two reasons why a test suite might change:

-1. the tests are wrong (an incorrect expectation, a missing edge case, etc)
+1. the tests need to change (an incorrect expectation, a missing edge case, etc)
 1. there might be issues with the style or boilerplate

 In the first case, the changes need to be made to the `canonical-data.json` file for
 the exercise, which lives in the x-common repository.

 ```
-../x-common/exercises/$PROBLEM/
+../x-common/exercises/<exercise_name>/
 ├── canonical-data.json
 ├── description.md
 └── metadata.yml